Homeschoolers and the

-Homeschoolers and the United States Military Academy are a perfect fit.
+Homeschoolers and West Point are a perfect fit.
 Let me tell you about it.

 First of all, numerous Army families stationed at West Point homeschool their own children.
 See also this.
-Many Graduates of the United States Military Academy homeschool their children.
+Many Graduates of West Point homeschool their children.

 Secondly, Mary and I are long-time Washington State homeschooling parents.
 We participated and contributed locally and nationally through the development and expansion stages of the movement.
-One of our homeschooled children is a Mountaineer and Diesel Technician and two are Cadets at the United States Military Academy (USMA, also known as West Point).
+One of our homeschooled children is a Mountaineer, Diesel Technician and Locomotive Engineer and two are Graduates of West Point and serving Army Officers.

-To find your nearest USMA Admissions Representative, check here.
+To find your nearest West Point Admissions Representative, check here.

-I especially want to invite homeschoolers who meet these standards:
+I especially want to encourage homeschoolers who meet these standards:

 in the top fifth of their high school-equivalent class;